GillesJ/sentivent-economic-event-detection/README.md

-# SENTiVENT: SentiFM economic event detection '17
+# SENTiVENT: Company-specific event detection in economic news
 Economic event type detection on the SentiFM dataset using neural and other ML methods.

 This repo includes data and code for company-specific sentence level event detection for the [English SentiFM dataset](https://osf.io/enu2k/).